Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Lisa Kearns, MS, MA

-Ms. Kearns is a senior research associate in the Division of Medical Ethics.
+Ms. Kearns is the senior research associate in the Section of Medical Ethics.
 She has spoken and published extensively on the ethical issues surrounding preapproval and expanded access to investigational drugs, including state and federal right to try legislation.
 More recently, she has focused on the ethics of individualized (n-of-1) gene therapies.
-She is a member of CUPA’s Bioethics of Individualized Therapeutics Subgroup and the division’s Working Group on Pediatric Gene Therapy and Medical Ethics.
-She is the deputy chair of the Compassionate Use Advisory Committees, a participant in the NYU–University of Ghana Research Integrity Training Program, and the associate director of the division’s High School Bioethics Project.
+She is a member of the section’s Working Group on Pediatric Gene Therapy and Medical Ethics and the deputy chair of the Compassionate Use Advisory Committees.
+She is also the associate director of the section’s High School Bioethics Project.
 Contact her at Lisa.Kearns@NYULangone.org.

 Richard Klein